[0:00]: Intro to Bones Brothers Ranch in Birney, MT

 Torgerson: Wow.
 Was it a kind of a culture shock to move back home as well, because you had been to all these bigger places and kind of seen different things?
 Or did it feel just like coming home?

-Alderson: You know, there was definitely at least moments of like, oh, my gosh, what have I done, but I got involved with Northern Plains.
+Alderson: You know, there were definitely moments of like, "oh, my gosh, what have I done," but I got involved with Northern Plains.
 I also went right away to the tribal college 30 miles away in Lame Deer.
 You know, I just jumped into a lot of things knowing that I could do ranch work, but I if I was going to make a living and be able to stay there, I had to get a job too.
-I also worked for Rosebud County literacy program.
+I also worked for Rosebud County Literacy Program.
 And I ended up getting to do this incredible work with the Northern Cheyenne Language Preservation Program.
 I got to do some wonderful work with adult and family literacy.
 And then of course, the Northern Plains work.
-But mostly coming home, I did have that sense that, that I could breathe, I mean, still being able to sort of walk out my door and hike for miles and miles and miles and not see anybody, that is something that I still to this day, you know, now I've been here.
-I don't know more years than I've not been here.
-But I still really, really value that.
+But mostly coming home, I did have that sense that I could breathe.
+I mean, still being able to sort of walk out my door and hike for miles and miles and miles and not see anybody.
+That is something that I still do to this day.
+You know, now I've been here - I don't know more years than I've not been here - but I still really, really value that.

-Torgerson: Recently, there's been a resurgence and people come moving back to rural communities like it's called the Home Comer Movement.
-And so it's cool to hear your story or your Yeah, an original home comer who I didn't know that.
-Wow, that's so cool.
-Yeah, check out the Homecomer podcast by Sarah Smarsh.
-And she interviews people think about –
+Torgerson: Recently, there's been a resurgence of people come moving back to rural communities, like it's called the Homecomer Movement.
+And so it's cool to hear your story.
+You're an original homecomer.

-Alderson: I have to think about that, because my boys are just – ones in college now.
+Alderson: I have to think about that, because my boys are just... ones in college now.
 And one is a junior.
 And so I'm in this exciting, but also heartbreaking time of a they are our really good help, and so I'm losing that.
-But you know, they're going out into the world and this whole like -- will they have the opportunity to come back and ranch even if they want to, but will they want to come back.
-And I do know from my own lived experience that to come home, you really have to be able to go away in some instances, not for everybody, some people know from the time they're born, this is all they want, this is what they want.
-I think a lot of ranch kids have a lot of responsibility and a lot of work and are and are in some pretty dangerous situations.
+But you know, they're going out into the world and this whole like - will they have the opportunity to come back and ranch even if they want to, but will they want to come back.
+And I do know from my own lived experience that to come home, you really have to be able to go away.
+In some instances, not for everybody, some people know from the time they're born, this is all they want.
+This is what they want.
+I think a lot of ranch kids have a lot of responsibility and a lot of work and are in some pretty dangerous situations.
 And some thrive in that.
-Some just want to get away and others, you know, and I've really tried with my boys to kind of balance things out.
-But always give them the option to follow what their dreams are.
-And not to put too much weight.
+Some just want to get away, and I've really tried with my boys to kind of balance things out, but always give them the option to follow what their dreams are, and not to put too much weight [on them].
 I know they feel the weight and responsibility of holding on and caring for this place.
 But I also know in the current situation, they need to find a way to make a life.
-But I love to know that I love the idea that there is a homecomer movement because that is really neat.
+But I love to know that there is a homecomer movement, because that is really neat.

 You've said before that your life depends on grass, water and your neighbors.
 And I was wondering if you could share with listeners the value of maintaining both healthy grasslands and good relationships with your neighbors as a rancher and Northern Plains member and a member of the Birney community?

-Alderson: Yeah, yeah.
-And so maintaining a community of ranches, the integrity of it, it's just it's huge to all of us being able to kind of stay in business.
+Alderson: Yeah, yeah, and so maintaining a community of ranches, the integrity of it - it's just as huge to all of us as being able to stay in business.

-Torgerson: To maintain the viability of your ranch, you run two operations, you're in the commercial cow calf business, and you raise and sell grass-finish Wagyu beef direct to consumer, I assume you have to keep your herds separate, of course, to maintain their genetics.
+Torgerson: To maintain the viability of your ranch, you run two operations, you're in the commercial cow calf business, and you raise and sell grass-finished Wagyu beef direct to consumer.
+I assume you have to keep your herds separate, of course, to maintain their genetics?
 And I'm just wondering, have there been moments when it's felt logistically challenging to raise two separate herds?
 And how do you and your family like split up the tasks of feeding and caring for your cows along with delivering meat to consumers?

-Alderson: Really interesting question, well, we run them the only time they're completely separate.
-The mother cows are separate during breeding season, okay, so that because we have a closed our beef business is a wagyu herd.
+Alderson: Really interesting question, well the only time they're completely separate - the mother cows are separate during breeding season.
+That's because our beef business is a wagyu herd.
 So it's a different breed of cattle, and it's a closed herd.
-So we use we use some parts of the ranch that are really, really remote and really kind of rough country.
-And so I'm breeding season, from say, we turn the bulls out in June, but some June to kind of early September, the mother cows are separate the beef cattle, because they're, they're not going to get bread they can run with, they'll run with the other the main cow calf herd in the summertime, they'll run together.
+So we use some parts of the ranch that are really, really remote and really kind of rough country.
+And so in breeding season - from say, we turn the bulls out in June, but June to kind of early September - the mother cows are separate [from the other] the beef cattle, because they're not going to get bred and can run with the main cow calf herd in the summertime, they'll run together.
 And then in the wintertime, we keep all our bulls together.

-But this drought has put some pressure on both businesses, because Omega Beef really can't, or wagyu business can't get much bigger, because the land can't, you know, can only sustain a certain number of cattle.
+But this drought has put some pressure on both businesses, because Omega Beef, our wagyu business, really can't get much bigger, because the land can only sustain a certain number of cattle.
 So it's put a little pressure on the number of cattle that the cow calf operation can have.
 And when there's plenty of grass, which there has usually always been, it all works pretty well.
-This year, both businesses have had to cut back on numbers pretty drastically, just because of, you know, feeding in the winter and some of the restrictions going out onto the National Forest and just taking care of the grasslands.
+This year, both businesses have had to cut back on numbers pretty drastically, just because of, you know, feeding in the winter and some of the restrictions going out onto the national forest land and just taking care of the grasslands.

 So there's definitely challenges.
-In terms of the work, I mean, so much of it falls on my husband, Terry, he does this amazing job, particularly in the winter.
-He's the main person that feeds everybody, and that, you know, the strategy involved in keeping animals really well fed through a hard winter.
-But also kind of not wasting hay preserving hay, not putting too much pressure on the pastures all that we know, we all plan this stuff out together.
-But a lot of the day to day work, but family members and neighbors help us like I already said during some of the bigger events of our year.
-And when we gather and store it we've got we've got neighbors and family members come and help us with those.
-And we're so grateful to them, the actual, like getting our beef cattle to the butcher, and then moving all the beef that we do so we sell by the half and whole beef.
-And so there can be times where it feels like oh my gosh, we've got we've got kids, we've got two businesses going and everything's happening all at once.
-So we try to balance it out, but it is pretty, pretty demanding.
+In terms of the work, I mean, so much of it falls on my husband, Terry.
+He does this amazing job, particularly in the winter.
+He's the main person that feeds everybody, and [implements] the strategy involved in keeping animals really well fed through a hard winter, but also not wasting hay, preserving hay, not putting too much pressure on the pastures.
+We all plan this stuff out together, but a lot of the day to day work falls on Terry.
+But family members and neighbors help us like I already said during some of the bigger events of our year.
+And when we gather and store, we've got neighbors and family members come and help us with those.
+And we're so grateful to them.
+The actual, like getting our beef cattle to the butcher, and then moving all the beef... so we sell by the half and whole beef - and so there can be times where it feels like oh my gosh, we've got we've got kids.
+We've got two businesses going and everything's happening all at once.
+So we try to balance it out, but it is pretty demanding.

 But we've tried to keep our business really simple.
 That's the other thing because we're so busy.
 We don't sell by the individual cut.
-We don't go to farmers markets, I'm not shipping boxes.
+We don't go to farmers markets.
+I'm not shipping boxes.
 We're so remote that we don't have something like second day air here.
-I don't have a USDA walk-in freezer, I don't have some of the facilities.
+I don't have a USDA walk-in freezer.
+I don't have some of the facilities.
 So to keep it simple, we sell by the half and whole beef.
-And that seems like a really hard and inconvenient way to sell.
-And people will tell you when that age of Amazon, you really need to, you know, customers are used to really think it's really convenient.
-But we've found the community of people that get together that buy in bulk.
-It's just it's grown over 16 years, but it's really special.
+And that seems like a really hard and inconvenient way to sell, and people will tell you "in the age of Amazon, customers are used to things being really convenient."
+But we've found a community of people that get together that buy in bulk.
+It's grown over 16 years, but it's really special.
 And what happens when people get together to split their half or split their whole?
-It's yeah, I don't know.
 It's really, really fun.
-And I our customers, I'm just so grateful to them.
-I'm also really proud of the diversity of we've got some neighbors that buy our beef.
+And our customers, I'm just so grateful to them.
+I'm also really proud of the diversity of our customers.
+We've got some neighbors that buy our beef.
 We've got some folks who were you know, real foodies that love the idea of wagyu and grass-finished wagyu.
-We have others that just buy it because they it's how they've chosen to spend their food dollars and they really appreciate it.
+We have others that just buy it because it's how they've chosen to spend their food dollars and they really appreciate it.

 Torgerson: How far do you deliver, like, what is the furthest place that you're delivering beef to?

-Alderson: Well, the ones that Terri and I deliver ourselves, e go all the way to Missoula, which is across the state and to mountain passes.
-But I started doing that and mostly because my mom had lived in Missoula, but that's the farthest and then we go down to Gillette, Wyoming.
-We've got a customer and Culbertson.
-We do a little bit of out of state shipping we ship to Idaho, Seattle, Portland, and they they're great customers.
+Alderson: Well, the ones that Terry and I deliver ourselves, we go all the way to Missoula, which is across the state and over two mountain passes.
+But I started doing that mostly because my mom had lived in Missoula, but that's the farthest.
+And then we go down to Gillette, Wyoming.
+We've got a customer in Culbertson.
+We do a little bit of out of state shipping.
+We ship to Idaho, Seattle, Portland, and they they're great customers.
 We ship to Chicago.
-And then my cousin who was a fisherman in Alaska had a good friend who work for Alaska airline and she ordered a half beef and her because her friend could get it shipped on Alaska airline for really great rates.
-So then once my once they got their beef, some of the other Alaska Airlines folks saw this beef coming off the plane and like what is this we want on it now, and it's my cousin who is a fisherman it's this really fun exchange.
-It's a little bit like I age every time I put boxes of frozen beef through the like the baggage check at the Billings airport.
-It feels like how is this gonna work but somehow it does.
-And the thing is, Alaskans are there so hardy and tough day are like oh, I don't get there find they you know they're used to buying in bulk and filling freezers.
-And they're also used to really expensive meat so to get some good meat.
-That's been kind of fun.
-Although, like I said it is a little bit nerve racking to in July to put beef through the baggage check.
+And then my cousin who was a fisherman in Alaska had a good friend who worked for Alaska Airlines and she ordered a half beef because her friend could get it shipped on Alaska Airlines for really great rates.
+So then once they got their beef, some of the other Alaska Airlines folks saw this beef coming off the plane and like "what is this, we want in on it now," and that's now a really fun exchange.
+I [do however] age every time I put boxes of frozen beef throug the baggage check at the Billings airport.
+It feels like how is this gonna work, but somehow it does.
+And the thing is, Alaskans are so hardy and tough.
+You know they're used to buying in bulk and filling freezers.
+And they're also used to really expensive meat.
+So that's been kind of fun.
+Although, like I said it is a little bit nerve racking in July to put beef through the baggage check.

 Torgerson: So when we spoke before you mentioned that you are a shy person who comes from shy people, and I'm wondering what your experience has been testifying in front of Congress and being interviewed by the New York Times and nationally syndicated radio about the meatpacking monopoly?
 Were you nervous at all to be on a large stage or were you just thankful?